 - Ex: iPads, Computer, Elmo, SMART Board, YouTube

 The maps are available to download in PDF format.
-They may be viewed with Preview (on a Mac) or with Adobe Reader (any platform).
+They may be viewed with your web browser (Ex.
+Chrome & Edge) or with a PDF Viewer (Ex.
+Adobe).